Molesmalo/StarWarsMod4AirMash/README.md

 Almost every resource used by the game was changed, even the icons!
 They now reflect their Star Wars equivalents, including icons for Lasers, Deflector Shields, etc.

-Even the Connected Users icon was replaced by a Rebel pilot Icon.
+Even the Connected Users icon was replaced by a rebel pilot icon.

 <br><br>